hurrialice/qutils/README.md

       echo -e "##INFO=<ID=pathogenic_intron,Number=0,Type=Flag,Description="Intronic variants that is marked P/LP from clinvar"" > pathogenic_intron.hdr
       ```
     - Filtering by `bcftools filter -i 'pathogenic_intron=1' ` for presence of that tag
-  - `bcftools merge` for non-overlapping sample; `bcftools concat` for identical order of sample with different regions / variant types (different FORMAT headers will be properly handled too) , however output needs to be sorted
+  - `bcftools merge` for non-overlapping sample (be careful with [FILTER info loss](https://github.com/samtools/bcftools/issues/920)); `bcftools concat` for identical order of sample with different regions / variant types (different FORMAT headers will be properly handled too) , however output needs to be sorted
-  - Compression (%TODO: this part is inaccurate!!! and needs more work)
+  - Compression (TODO: this part is inaccurate!!! and needs more work)
     - Compress and index a vcf
       ```
       bgzip -c file.vcf > file.vcf.gz # or bcftools view file.vcf -Oz -o file.vcf.gz